BertrandServin/website/content/project/recombination/index.md

 of the evolution of genetic diversity in populations.

-The distribution of crossing-overs in a population of gametes is not homogeneous along a chromosome : some genomic regions /recombine/ more than others, meaning that the probability that they are involved in a crossover event is higher.
-This probability is measured in terms of their /recombination rate/ wich is expressed in Morgans (expected number of crossovers) per base (unit of physicical distance along a DNA molecule) or more usually in centiMorgans (hundredth of Morgans) per megabase (millions of base pairs).
+The distribution of crossing-overs in a population of gametes is not homogeneous along a chromosome : some genomic regions _recombine_ more than others, meaning that the probability that they are involved in a crossover event is higher.
+This probability is measured in terms of their _recombination rate_ wich is expressed in Morgans (expected number of crossovers) per base (unit of physicical distance along a DNA molecule) or more usually in centiMorgans (hundredth of Morgans) per megabase (millions of base pairs).
 Knowing the distribution of